Contrasting Sema4 (SMFR) & Its Rivals

-Sema4 (NASDAQ:SMFR – Get Rating) is one of 33 publicly-traded companies in the “Health services” industry, but how does it weigh in compared to its rivals?
-We will compare Sema4 to related companies based on the strength of its earnings, valuation, profitability, analyst recommendations, risk, institutional ownership and dividends.
+Sema4 (NASDAQ:SMFR – Get Rating) is one of 33 publicly-traded companies in the “Health services” industry, but how does it weigh in compared to its peers?
+We will compare Sema4 to related companies based on the strength of its profitability, earnings, analyst recommendations, risk, dividends, valuation and institutional ownership.

 Analyst Ratings

-This is a breakdown of current recommendations for Sema4 and its rivals, as reported by MarketBeat.com.
+This is a summary of recent ratings for Sema4 and its peers, as reported by MarketBeat.com.

 |Sell Ratings